idaholab/moose/doc/content/examples/2d_mbb_pde.md

          block=Kernels id=kernel_var_block
          caption=MBB `Kernels` block

-One advantage of using a PDE filter is that the by applying boundary conditions on the sensitivity variable on the boundary of the domain the filter will prevent "sticking" of the material commonly seen in topology optimization.
-That penalty counditon is applied using the `ADRobinBC` where the `coef` controls how much the sensitivity is penalized on the boundary.
+One advantage of using a PDE filter is that by applying boundary conditions on the sensitivity variable on the boundary of the domain the filter will prevent "sticking" of the material commonly seen in topology optimization.
+That penalty condition is applied using the `ADRobinBC` where the `coef` controls how much the sensitivity is penalized on the boundary.

 !listing test/tests/materials/ComplianceSensitivity/2d_mbb_pde.i